 I offer a free 20 minute consultation to discuss your options for help to take the next step forward!

-If you would love to feel more confident, more trusting and more intuitively at home in yourself, my embodied approaches to therapy, guidance and group education offer a variety of opportunities to suit different needs and interests.
+If you would love to feel more confident, more trusting in navigating the challenges of life in this world and more intuitively at home in yourself, my embodied approaches to therapy, guidance and group education offer a variety of opportunities to suit different needs and interests.
 I would love to work with you!

 I am dedicated to my work because I recognise that I live in a culture that does not want to acknowledge the inconvenient truths our bodies hold.
-In such a culture, we need support to connect and understand more deeply what our bodies hold for us.
+In such a culture, we need support to connect, understand more deeply and find language for what our bodies hold for us.

 I also know how much adverse body and health symptoms can impact on our sense of self and quality of life.
 I became a therapist because I recognised that the symptoms people want to ‘get rid of’ are often the keys to unlock potential that is frustrated, forgotten or suppressed as a result of adverse experiences in life.
 This was my own experience and when I entered a body-oriented therapy, my symptoms pointed me to a deeper truth and showed me how to to nurture a new relationship with my body’s intelligence.
 This support and connection to my embodied self has enabled me to feel at home in myself, and be authentic in my relationships, establishing healthy relational boundaries, expressing myself and being able to listen more deeply to others.
 Not only has my quality of life improved, but I have begun to deeply feel and recognise the impact of interconnections between myself and my local environment and my community.
 From here I recognise my interconnections with the whole of our living world receive the empowerment in this feeling that I belong.